mysociety/stringprint2/readme.md

 Images and tables are expected to be seperated into the `assets` folder of a document and referenced by `[asset:image-asset-1]`.
 If using the inbuilt `convertword` function this will be done automatically.

+Using `[header-asset:image-asset-1]` will intergrate with the section-anchor for that section.
+There can only be one section-anchor per section.

 The source file will accept html and carry through classes to the final version.
 Elements that will be carried across are: `p`, `ul`,`ol`, `h1`, `h2`, `h3`, `h4`, `h5`, `blockquote`, `table`.

 ### Assets